Travels With My Lovers

 We admired it from all outside angles, then entered and followed the crowds through the unadorned but magnificent hallways and up the imposing stone stairways.
 Unlike some of the other castles, the interior was bathed with light, an effect emphasized by the near-whiteness of its stone walls and staircases.

-When we had gotten to the upper limit allowed to the public, I spied a rope blocking off the upper top floor and began to descend the staircase.
+When we had gotten to the upper limit allowed to the public, I spied a rope blocking off the top floor and began to descend the staircase.
 Gérard, however, stopped me.

 "Hang the rope," he said.
 "Let’s see what’s up there."